sourceduty/Sourceduty_Business/README.md

 #

-Sourceduty is a creative digital company that was established by Alex Aldridge in late 2022.
-Alex is a multifaceted talent as a self-taught designer, artist, and software developer.
-Sourceduty shares open-source codes, concept ideas and inspiration on GitHub.
+Sourceduty is a dynamic digital creative company founded by Alex Aldridge in late 2022, based in Canada but with a vision that extends globally.
+As a self-taught designer, artist, and software developer, Alex brings a unique blend of talents to the company, which specializes in sharing open-source codes, concept ideas, and creative inspiration on platforms like GitHub.

-Alex will be persistently maintaining Sourceduty and it's creative works without retiring.
-Sourceduty owns over 200 x 3D model assets and over 600 x GPT assets.
-This company is capable of producing and managing much more and it will be expanding into the deep future of the internet.
-Over the next decade, Sourceduty will continue to evolve, expanding its offerings and influence in the digital world.
-Sourceduty won't break away from Alex's management.
-Alex also wants to manage other digital businesses in the expansion of Sourceduty.
+Since its inception, Sourceduty has steadily grown, with an impressive portfolio that includes over 200 3D model assets and more than 600 GPT-powered assets.
+These numbers continue to grow as Alex persistently drives innovation and expands the company’s capabilities, envisioning a long-term trajectory into the deep future of the internet.
+Over the next decade, Sourceduty plans to evolve into a major player in the digital creative landscape, leveraging its strong foundation in open-source collaboration and digital asset creation.

-The name "Sourceduty" was inspired by source codes and duties or tasks.
-This name was chosen and then quickly acquired in 2022 when it was found the be consistently available across multiple websites.
-The .com domain for this name was also available and acquired at the same time.

-Sourceduty operates with consistent and boundless tenacity.
+What makes Sourceduty stand out is its unwavering commitment to Alex’s hands-on management style, even as it scales into a larger business.
+Alex has no plans to step away from the creative helm, ensuring that Sourceduty’s original vision and values will be preserved.
+At the same time, the company is set to expand into new markets and manage additional digital businesses under its umbrella, further solidifying its presence in the international arena.

+The name "Sourceduty" reflects the company's core values, derived from the combination of "source code" and "duties"—a fitting representation of its mission to create and share valuable digital assets.
+The brand was quickly established across multiple platforms, and the acquisition of the sought-after .com domain cemented its digital footprint.

+As a sole proprietorship, Sourceduty is on the cusp of transforming into a larger business, poised to scale while maintaining its creative identity.
+With Alex’s boundless tenacity at the helm, the company is not only set to endure but to lead in shaping the future of digital creativity and open-source collaboration for years to come.

 #
 ### Business Ethics